 Student Standards Policy

-Applicants request admission into either full or flex option enrollment status.
-Full time students complete the program in 21 months.
+Applicants request admission into either 2 Year, 3 Year or Weekend College enrollment status.
+Two Year students complete the program in 21 months.
 This requires enrollment in 15 credit hours in the fall and spring semesters, plus 6 credit hours of enrollment in the summer (first year only).
-Flex option students have a maximum of four years in which to complete all degree requirements (including field practicum).
-Flex option students are required to take 15 credit hours in the fall foundation semester.
-They complete 6 – 9 credits hours in the spring, plus some summer enrollment.
+Three Year and Weekend College students have a maximum of four years in which to complete all degree requirements (including field practicum).
+Three Year and Weekend College students are required to take 15 credit hours in the fall foundation semester.
+They complete 6 – 9 credits hours in the remaining semesters.
 See Enrollment Model section for detailed courses of study.

 Most students are admitted into the specific enrollment status to which they have applied; however, the GCSW reserves the right to limit the number of full- and flex option students admitted in a given year.
 Students who wish to change their status prior to their initial enrollment may have to postpone starting the program for a full year if all slots are full.
 Once enrolled officially (i.e., tuition and fees are paid), students may change their status only with the recommendation of the academic advisor and approval from the Director of Student Affairs.